What is Layer 2 (L2) Bridging?

 VM L2B-02 is connected to a distributed portgroup named “L2-Bridge-Test” and have IP address 10.10.10.11.
 The distributed portgroup is on VLAN 346.

-I have deployed a fresh DLR in my lab following below steps:
+I deployed a fresh DLR in my lab and did not configured any interfaces on the DLR during deployment.

 Once the distributed router is deployed, double click on it and navigate to Manage > Bridging and click on green + button to create a new bridge.